 A specialised degree does not mean a smaller school.
 Top schools are winners here too, since most of them seem to be "known" for something: Kellogg for Marketing, Stanford for IT, Stern for Banking, Wharton for Finance, etc. And yet there is so much more that those schools do.
 In truth, each one of the top schools will prepare you for whatever you wish to do with your MBA degree post-graduation.

 Considering the magnitude of a decision such as enrolling in an MBA programme, everyone wants to get the most out of their investment.
 So, as stated above, the perfect option is to aim for the best school you can get into.
 If for some reason that's not possible, think of which elements of the experience matter to you the most.
 Almost certainly, your first questions will be "Where?", "What programme?" and "How long?"
 Your 'balanced decision' will be found at the crossing point of your answers to these questions.

-This article is original content produced by Advent Group and included in the 2016-2017 annual Access MBA, EMBA and Masters Guide under the title “Apples and Oranges (OP_ED)”.
-The digital guide file will soon be available for download.
+This article is original content produced by Advent Group and included in the 2016-2017 annual Access MBA, EMBA and Masters Guide under the title “Apples and Oranges (OP-ED)”.
+An online version of the Guide is available here.